Linear quantum systems: poles, zeros, invertibility and sensitivity: Concluding remarks and discussions

-\bei \item The proposed two types of stable input observers were constructed on the basis of the pole-zero correspondence for linear quantum systems, which in general does not hold for linear classical systems.
+\item The proposed two types of stable input observers were constructed on the basis of the pole-zero correspondence for linear quantum systems, which in general does not hold for linear classical systems.
 In other words, their construction is based on quantum mechanics.
 However, they should be understood as input observers for average dynamics.
 Thus, an open question is how to construct a stable input observer for linear quantum systems instead of their average dynamics.
-Notice that the system variables, input and output variables are operators on infinite-dimensional Hilbert spaces, instead of ordinary functions.
-Moreover, the initial system variables are operators on an infinite-dimensional Hilbert space, which is different from the one for the initial input field operators.
-Due to this, the well-known results for linear classical systems may not be applicable.
-For example, according to \cite[Cor.
-3.37]{ZDG96}, given a transfer function matrix $G(s)$ and a minimal realization $(A,B,C,D)$ of a classical linear system, let $z_0$ be a transmission zero, but not a pole.
-For any nonzero vector $v_0$ of compatible dimension, construct the initial state $x(0)=(z_0I-A)^{-1}Bv_0$ and the input $u(t)=v_0 e^{z_0 t}$, then the output $y(t)=G(z_0)v_0 e^{z_0 t} \equiv 0$ for all $t\geq 0$.
-This simply does not apply to linear quantum systems, as $x(0)=(z_0I-A)^{-1}Bv_0$ does not make sense in the linear quantum regime due to the fact that the initial system variables and the initial input field operators are on different infinite-dimensional Hilbert spaces.

-\item The squeezing and sensitivity analysis conducted thus far in this paper is preliminary too, as the coherent feedback network studied in this paper consists of a SISO quantum plant and a SISO quantum controller.
-A comprehensive understanding of squeezing and sensitivity analysis and their applications in the design of quantum coherent feedback networks is one of our major future research goals. \eei
+\item The squeezing and sensitivity analysis conducted thus far in this paper is preliminary, as the coherent feedback network studied in this paper consists of a SISO quantum plant and a SISO quantum controller.
+A comprehensive understanding of squeezing and sensitivity analysis and their applications in the design of quantum coherent feedback networks is one of our major future research goals.

+\item Due to the pole-zero duality explored in the paper, a linear quantum system must be either unstable or non-minimum phase, or even both.
+It is well-known in classical linear systems theory that unstable poles and unstable zeros impose fundamental performance limitation in controller design, thus the pole-zero duality of linear quantum systems will naturally lead to performance limitation in quantum controller design.
+Exploring this will be one of our future research directions.